-To assist customers, we provide pre-built drop in replacements NGINX packages already built with the ngx_lua module.
-This is intended for customers who prefer not to build from source, or who either use a distribution provided package or an official NGNIX provided package.
+To assist you, we provide pre-built drop-in replacement Nginx packages already built with the ngx_lua module.
+This is intended for users who prefer not to build from source, or who either use a distribution-provided package or an official Nginx provided package.
+These pre-built packages are built to support much older distributions and are not gpg signed.